 The prāna, apāna, and samāna, are the primary forces that control what happens inside a system boundary.
 In addition to this, there is the vyāna force which carries symbolic information from one system boundary to another.
 For example, when we eat food, the ingestion is caused by prāna, following which the ingested food is broken into parts by the process of samāna.
 Once the food has been broken, the parts are ejected from the digestive system using apāna, carried by the circulatory system using vyāna to the other parts of the body where it can be ingested again through prāna.
 The prāna, apāna, and samāna are therefore intra-system forces, while vyāna is inter-system force.

 Finally, there is the force called udāna which involves cloning the symbols to prepare them for externalization.
 For example, if you have an idea in your mind, and you want to express this idea to the world, then there is an act of cloning involved.
 The force called udāna is not the same as the force called apāna because apāna means eviction or expulsion, while udāna means copying and transmitting the copy.
-Thus, a teacher also emits the meaning to a student, but this emission is not considered a “waste” that is being discarded, and by transmitting the knowledge, the teacher doesn’t become devoid of that knowledge.
-If the transmission of knowledge involved apāna then it would mean that after educating the student, the teacher is now ignorant.
+Thus, a teacher emits the meaning to a student, but it is not considered a “waste”, and by transmitting the knowledge, the teacher doesn’t become ignorant.
+If the transmission of knowledge involved apāna then after educating the student, the teacher would be ignorant.
 Therefore, the udāna process is also emission but it involves the act of cloning a drum into a second drum, and the second drum is then ejected.

-Other than transmission of knowledge, DNA replication is an important example of udāna due to which the same ideas are copied and then transmitted.
-This ability to copy becomes the fundamental property of all living beings by which they are able to reproduce and educate each other.
-The udāna is far more advanced in human beings reflecting in their ability to produce music, art, literature, and science, as compared to other species such as fishes, birds, beasts, and trees which can only reproduce.
+Other than transmission of knowledge, DNA replication is another example of udāna due to which the ideas are copied and transmitted.
+This ability to copy becomes the property of all living beings by which they can reproduce and educate each other.
+The udāna is advanced in humans reflecting in their ability to produce music, art, literature, and science, as compared to other species such as fishes, birds, beasts, and trees which can only reproduce.
 The “reproduction” is not just biological; the mind is also reproducing ideas into other minds.